wp-plugins/wp-simple-firewall/readme.txt

 = TODO =

 *	CHANGE:		Interface to give a better "At-A-Glance" Dashboard summary view, that also allows you to turn on/off core features.
+*   TODO:       Add auto-forwarding from wp-login.php when a valid session is discovered.

+= 3.0.1 =

+*   ADDED:      option to check the logged-in user session only on WordPress admin pages (the default setting)
+*   ADDED:      message to login screen when no user session is found

 = 3.0.0 =